 In Texas we have an Option Period for most residential transactions.
 In addition to the Earnest Money, the Buyer will pay directly to the Seller an Option Fee.
 This fee is negotiated and can range from $100 to $1000 depending on the price of the home.
 The Option Fee is for the purchase of an Option Period.
 The Option Period is a negotiated number of Days and gives the Buyer the Unrestricted Right to Terminate the Contract during that specific time frame.
 Most contracts are written that if the Option Period is not used, then the Option Fee is credited back to the Buyer at Closing on the HUD-1 closing statement.
 However, depending on the situation, Buyers may want to give it to the Seller and not have it credited back at closing if it will make their offer Stand Out in a multiple offer situation.

 Once the Contract has been executed and the Option Period is underway, the Inspections begin.
 As an experienced Buyers Agent I have a short list of 10+/- inspectors that are professional, honest, and have worked with myself or my colleagues in the past.
 In many cases on Re-Sale homes or dirt-build new construction I recommend Licensed Engineers that are also TREC Licensed Structural & Mechanical Inspectors.
 This provides my clients with a much better understanding of the home, its structure, and gives them peace of mind that everything is working and preforming as the builder intended.
-Once the Inspector Prepares and Provides the Reports to the Buyer, the Buyers Agent goes to work Negotiating for Repairs, or a Reduction in Sale price, or both.
-However, if the Seller refuses to repair the items, or reduce the sale price, as the Option Period ticks away there comes a point which the Buyer has to either Terminate the Contract under the Option Period, or accept the Home As-Is.
+Once the Inspector Prepares and Provides the Reports to the Buyer, the Buyer’s Agent goes to work Negotiating for Repairs, or a Reduction in Sale price, or both.
+However, if the Seller refuses to repair the items, or reduce the sale price, as the Option Period ticks away there comes a point which the Buyer must either Terminate the Contract under the Option Period, or accept the Home As-Is.
 A good Buyers Agent should be able to negotiate the repairs or reduction in sale price, and complete the Sale.

 Now the Option Period is over, the Buyer and Seller have agreed to repairs or a price reduction based on the inspection reports and both parties are now under contract.
 Now it's time for the Lender to kick the Loan Process into High Gear!
 First thing is to have an Appraisal done.
 The Appraisal is an evaluation by a Licenses Appraiser using specific guidelines for placing a Value on the home based on recent sales and/or the cost of replacing the home.
 The Appraisal is the document that underpins the value of the home for the Mortgage Company.
 In the Houston Real Estate Market we have seen an increase in the sale prices and values of homes this year.
 It is not uncommon to receive Multiple-Offers on homes that have only been on the market a few days.
 Many times this pushes Sale Price beyond what the Appraisal can support.
 In this situation it is imperative that you have a seasoned professional working to protect your interest and work through the problem.
-Many deals have been lost to the Appraisal coming in below the contract price; your Realtor should be prepared to take action on your behalf to try to save the Deal.
+Many deals have been lost to the Appraisal coming in below the contract price; your Realtor should be prepared to act on your behalf to try to save the Deal.

 You're almost HOME!
-The Appraisal has come back with a good Value, the Survey is done, the Lender has your file in underwriting (the process of reviewing all you lender required documents, the sale contract, appraisal, survey, and much, much more) and the Title Company has issued a Title Commitment for Title Insurance.
+The Appraisal has come back with a good Value, the Survey is done, the Lender has your file in underwriting (the process of reviewing all your lender required documents, the sale contract, appraisal, survey, and much, much more) and the Title Company has issued a Title Commitment for Title Insurance.
 The Title Company is the “Third Leg” of the stool, (Lender, and Realtor are the other two) in Texas they are the Escrow Officer that prepares the HUD-1 Closing Statement, Orders Loan Payoff Information, Orders Tax Certificates, Orders Home Owners Association Re-Sale Certificates, Receives the new Lenders Loan Documents and Instructions, prepares the HUD-1 closing statement and finally Prepares and Files the Warranty Deed.
 They are also the Closing Agent where the actual closing and signing of documents occur.
 It is imperative that your Agent has a good working relationship with the Title Company and Escrow Officer to insure your transaction goes smoothly and that any issues that come up are addressed and resolved quickly.

 You Finally closed on your Home!
 The documents are signed, the Mortgage is executed, and the Deed is being filed with the County Clerk.
 But you are not done yet!
 About a week from Closing your agent should have advised you to start preparing for the moving date.
 This includes having all the Utilities turned on, the Cable/Satellite/ Internet connected and having any pre-move-in Cleaning and Painting done.
 If you're moving from out of town, or just around the corner you should always give yourself 48 – 72 hours of time between the closing and the arrival of the movers.
 Movers are expensive, and storing your house goods on a truck due to closing delays is even more expensive, so don't make that mistake.
 If you go to my Resources Page, I have a list of service providers that my clients, or my colleagues and I have used in the past.

-All of the above may seem rather complicated and overwhelming.
+All the above may seem rather complicated and overwhelming.
 This is why you need a Real Estate Professional to represent you and your interests, someone to guide you through the entire process and to help you overcome all the possible pitfalls and obstacles to a successful transaction.
 Please email, or call me directly if you have any question or would like to discuss any of these matters in further.